 |Reflect Installer and PE Components|

-Downloads both the Macrium Reflect installer and the default Windows PE component files for currently running Windows OS:
+Downloads both the Macrium Reflect installer and the default Windows PE component files for XP and Vista

 |Reflect Installer Only|